romilshah98/Product_management_system_using_MongoDB-GraphQL-Express-WebPack-React/README.md

-# In this React project, I worked with MongoDB to create NoSQL databse, GraphQL APIS, Express and NodeJS for backend and Webpack as a module building system.
+# In this React project, I worked with MongoDB to create NoSQL databse, GraphQL to build APIS, Express and NodeJS for backend and Webpack as a module building system to create a product management system.